AlxHnr/nano-backup/README.md

 file access could also tamper with the repository directly, or even replace the nb binary.
 On an uncompromised system with a working clock this shouldn't be an issue.

-### Why does it still use SHA-1?
-It is broken!

-Nano-backup doesn't even use SHA-1 for its cryptographic properties.
-It uses it to _roughly_ estimate whether a file has changed or not.
-Hash collisions are still handled properly.
-You don't need to worry if two _distinct_ files have the same size and hash.